trstringer/trstringer.github.io/_posts/2021-03-15-find-azure-rbac-role-with-permission.md

 Role 'EventGrid Contributor' contains Microsoft.Insights/alertRules/*
 ```

 Now you have the list of roles that include this permission.
-I wrote the script so that it also looks at the wildcard "*" permission to, which would include the permission you are interested.
+I wrote the script so that it also looks at the wildcard "*" permission too, which would include the permission you are interested.

 Searching through Azure RBAC roles (there are a *lot* of them) can be a long task, but with this quick Python script you can quickly locate which roles have a permission!